Articles About Ponant

 LE BOREAL/L’AUSTRAL/LE SOLEAL/LE LYRIAL are nearly identical sister ships with the majority of cabins measuring between 200 and 236 square feet, not including the balconies (which all but eight cabins have).
 Cabins are designed in stylish neutrals of champagne, smoky greys or blues, and crisp whites with pops of color, like a red border on a bed throw or pillow.
 All cabins are stocked with L’Occitane toiletries, bathrobes, mini bars and iPods, and a have a great split bathroom set-up — toilet in one little room and a large shower (and/or tub) and sink in another.
 They also have a desk and great adjustable reading lights on either side of the bed.
 Many standard cabins can accommodate three people with one on a sofa bed; ideal for families are the Prestige suites, which are ostensibly two connecting standard cabins.
 There are four large suites on the Deck 6 near the top of the ship.

 The new 184-passenger sisters LE LAPEROUSE (2018), LE CHAMPLAIN, LE BOUGAINVILLE and LE DUMON-D’URVILLE are set to debut between mid 2018 and 2019.
 A feature on the new ships is the Blue Eye, and underwater sightseeing lounge.
+They make up what is termed Ponant Explorer Class with enhanced ice-breaking capabilities.

 LE BOREAL/L’AUSTRAL/LE SOLEAL/LE LYRIAL have two restaurants, one main entertainment lounge, one combination lounge/bar, and a lovely outdoor bar with sea views.
 There is no casino.
 Each has a spa with a Turkish steam room, hair salon, and an excellent ocean-view gym with a row of treadmills and recumbent bikes, plus a Kinesis wall with weights, pulls and grips for weight training.
 A small library area (with a Wii console nearby) and a boutique round out the public areas, unless you also count the medical clinic.
 The smaller LE PONANT has two restaurants, two indoor lounges and lots of deck space for sunbathing.
 All five of the vessels have a platform for watersports when anchored in favorable conditions.